justinwon777/HumanCompanions/README.md

 ![Logo](https://github.com/justinwon777/HumanCompanions/blob/main/companions.png)
 # About

 This mod adds new human companions that can help you on your journey.
-Currently available for Forge 1.16.5 and 1.18.1.
+Currently available for Forge 1.18.1 only.

 ## Features